PashavanBijlert/MuSkeMo/README.md

 Similar to muscle points, landmarks are added to the 3D cursor location.

+**Contact panel**

+Similar to muscle points, contacts are added to the 3D cursor location.
+Contacts can also be assigned a parent body.

 **Export panel**

-You can currently export Bodies, Joints, and Muscle paths.
+As of v0.4.0, you can currently export Bodies, Joints, and Muscle paths.
+The export of other datatypes will be added in v0.5.0
 Under export options, it is possible to configure other text-based filetypes for export (e.g., txt, bat), and and configure custom delimiters.

 **Import panel**